DEA-C01 Data Operations and Support Practice Question

 Modify the Glue job to use job bookmarks for incremental processing and write the Parquet output to a temporary location, then use an S3 copy operation to move the data into the final partitioned location only after the job completes successfully.

-Option B is correct.
 Using Glue job bookmarks enables incremental processing and the ability to resume from the last successful checkpoint.
-Staging the data in a temporary location and moving it atomically ensures that Athena sees only complete data.
-Option A is wrong because increasing worker capacity does not prevent partial writes.
-Option C is wrong because using Lambda for conversion is less scalable and error-prone.
-Option D is wrong because partition projection does not solve the atomicity issue.
+Staging the data in a temporary location and moving it atomically ensures that Athena sees only complete data, even if the job fails mid-run.
+Option A is wrong because increasing worker capacity does not prevent partial writes during failures.
+Option B is wrong because using Lambda for conversion is less scalable and error-prone, and it still doesn't solve the atomicity issue.
+Option D is wrong because partition projection does not address the atomicity of writes after job failures.

 Answer analysis